Hub Profile Overview

 Hub History Graph

-The graph shows historical pinger snapshots.
-Public visitors can see guests, share, and average share per user.
-Administrators can also inspect stored numeric settings, ping counters, reliability, votes, limits, clone data, and status trends.
+The graph records pinger snapshots for one hub over time.
+A point is not a live measurement from the browser: it is the value stored after a completed scheduled check.
+Public visitors can compare guests, total share, and average share per user.
+Administrators can additionally inspect stored numeric settings, ping counters, reliability, votes, limits, clone data, and status trends.

 The details table explains address, secure address, added time, last checked time, last available time, location, encoding, status, owner, software, category, reliability, share, and requirements.